Yashbstnmnhss/duka/README.md

 You can use linq in duka, by wrapping it between `linq!(` and `)`

-It is a expression, instead of a statement;
+It is an expression, instead of a statement;

 ```csharp
 global list = linq!(